tamiratB/heat-stress-forecast-tool/README.md

 ### 1. Download ECMWF open-data forecasts

 To download ECMWF forecast data used by this tool, users should register for a free ECMWF account and configure their API credentials as described in the ECMWF API documentation following the link https://github.com/ecmwf/ecmwf-api-client.
 The client is installed automatically during the installation process.
 You only need to configure the API keys.
+Then, download the forecast data:

 ```bash
 python download_ecmwf_open-data_forecast.py